Have you hit a big ol’ wall while learning Japanese?

 - Record yourself copying them.
 Repeat that same dialogue a few times and try shadowing them as they speak.
 Then give it a go one more time while recording yourself.
 Make sure you try to match the intonation and stress exactly.

-- Play it back.
+- Play back your recording.
 I know, it’s hard to listen to yourself isn’t it?

 - Replay the original clip.
 Compare and contrast.
 Find points that you need to improve on and keep trying.